William Eklund: San Jose Sharks

+Ottawa Senators

+On 23 June 2026, Eklund was traded to the Ottawa Senators alongside forwards Kasper Halttunen and Brandon Svoboda for a 2026 first-round pick.

 International play

 Eklund was named for the preliminary Swedish junior team roster for the 2021 World Junior Championships, but tested positive for COVID-19, preventing him from joining the final roster for the tournament.

 Eklund made his debut with the Sweden senior team on 28 April 2021, in a friendly game against Denmark where he scored one goal and made one assist.
+He was named to Sweden's roster for the 2025 World Championship, but got injured in a pre-tournament game.

 Personal life

-Eklund is the son of former hockey player Christian Eklund, who also played for Eklund's former team Djurgårdens IF.
-William's brother, Victor, is also a hockey player, who was drafted 16th overall by the New York Islanders in the 2025 NHL entry draft.
+Eklund is the son of former ice hockey player Christian Eklund, who also played for Djurgården.
+William's brother, Victor, is also an ice hockey player, who was drafted 16th overall by the New York Islanders in the 2025 NHL entry draft.
 Along with Victor, William has four younger step-siblings.